Blosc/c-blosc2/README_CFRAME_FORMAT.rst

 Each chunk is stored contiguously one after the other, and each follows the format described in the `chunk format <README_CHUNK_FORMAT.rst>`_ document.

-The `chunk idx` is a Blosc2 chunk containing the indexes to each chunk in this section.
-The data in the chunk is a list of (32-bit, 64-bit or more, see above) offsets to each chunk.
-The index chunk follows the regular Blosc2 chunk format and can be compressed.
+The `chunk idx` is a Blosc2 chunk containing the offsets (starting from the beginning of the header) to each chunk in this section.
+The data in the chunk is a list of offsets (they can be 32-bit, 64-bit or more, see above; currently only 64-bit are implemented) to each chunk.
+The index chunk follows the regular Blosc2 chunk format and can be compressed (the default).

 **Note:** The offsets can take *special values* so as to represent chunks with run-length (equal) values.
 The codification for the offsets is as follows::